 Failure to follow the safety precautions in this manual can result in personal injury and/or property damage.
-Carefully read and understand all safety related information within this publication, on all decal and that provided by the vehicle manufacturer before conducting any maintenance, service or repair.
+Carefully read and understand all safety related information within this publication, on all decals and in all such materials provided by the vehicle manufacturer before conducting any maintenance, service or repair.